futurearchitecture/ArchVault/README.md

 - Tasks can be created anywhere in the Vault and tracked centrally.
 	- Using the Tasks Plugin.
 - Files are automatically moved to the correct folder based on hash tag or file name.
+- Basic C4 Modelling using the Canvas Feature

 ## Multiple Users